RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 Description: Get the duty cycle time

 This command is used to get the duty cycle time (in seconds).
 The command is only used in the EU868, RU864, and EU433 frequency bands.
-Other frequency band query will return 0.
+Other frequency bands will return 0.

 | Command             | Input Parameter | Return Value                           | Return Code |
 | ------------------- | --------------- | -------------------------------------- | ----------- |